Cycles in subexpression graphs: Basics

 \subsection{Graphs}

+Let $\Gamma=(V,E)$ be a finite undirected graph.
+In this paper, we will use the following ad-hoc terminology: a {\it subgraph} of $G$ is a subset $F\subset E$.
+To think in the more standard terms, the reader can identify $F$ with the pair $(V,F)$.
+In particular, we call $F$ a {\it cycle} if the corresponding pair is a cycle, that is, a connected graph whose vertices have degrees $2$ or $0$.
+If $\phi:V\to U$ is a map and $F$ is a subgraph of $\Gamma$, then we define

-Let $G=(V,E)$ be a finite undirected graph.
-A {\it subgraph} of $G$ is a graph $G'=(V',E')$ such that $V'\subset V$ and $E'\subset E$.
-It is called {\it spanning} if $V'=V$.
-The set of all spanning subgraphs of $G$ is a vector space over the two-element field under the following operations:
+The set of all subgraphs of $\Gamma$ is thus equal to the power set $\P(E)$.
+It is a vector space over the two-element field under the following operations:

 where $\triangle$ denotes the symmetric difference.
-Spanning subgraphs all of whose vertices have even degrees are called {\it even subgraphs}.
-They form a subspace of the space of all spanning subgraphs of $G$ called the {\it cycle space} of $G$~\cite{Wallis},~\cite{Diestel},~\cite{GY}.
+A subgraphs of $\Gamma$ is called {\it even} if any vertex of $V$ is incident with an even number of edges of $F$.
+The set of all even subgraphs of $\Gamma$ is a subspace of $\P(E)$, which is called the {\it cycle space} of $\Gamma$, see~\cite{Wallis},~\cite{Diestel},~\cite{GY}.
+It is well-known that this space is spanned by some cycles~\cite{Veblen}.

-In what follows, we will identify an edge $e$ (resp. a subgraph $G'$) of an indirected graph $G$ with its spanning subgraph whose set of edges is equal to $\{e\}$ (resp. to the set of edges of $G'$) when convenient.

 \begin{definition} Let $e$ and $e'$ be edges of a graph having a common endpoint $x$.
-We say that $e$ is $x$-moved to $e'$ by a sequence of subgraphs $G_1,\ldots,G_n$ if $e'$ is a unique edge with endpoint $x$ of the sum $e+G_1+\cdots+G_n$. \end{definition}
+We say that $e$ is $x$-moved to $e'$ by a sequence of subgraphs $F_1,\ldots,F_n$ if $e'$ is a unique edge with endpoint $x$ of the sum $e+F_1+\cdots+F_n$. \end{definition}

-We leave the proof of the following result to the reader.
+Clearly, the order in which the subgraphs $F_1,\ldots,F_n$ are enumerated does not play a role.
+We leave the proof of the following simple result to the reader.

-\begin{proposition} Let $x$ be a vertex of a graph $G$. { {{\it(\roman{enumi})}} {{\rm(\roman{enumi})}} \begin{enumerate} \itemsep=5pt \item Any edge with endpoit $x$ is $x$-moved to itself by the empty sequence of subgraphs. \item If $e$ is $x$-moved to $e'$ by $G_1,\ldots,G_n$, then $e'$ is $x$-moved to $e$ by $G_1,\ldots,G_n$. \item If $e$ is $x$-moved to $e'$ by $G_1,\ldots,G_n$ and $e'$ is $x$-moved to $e''$ by $G'_1,\ldots,G'_{n'}$, then $e$ is $x$-moved to $e''$ by $G_1,\ldots,G_n,G'_1,\ldots,G'_{n'}$. \end{enumerate}} \end{proposition}
+\begin{proposition} Let $x$ be a vertex of a graph $G$. { {{\it(\roman{enumi})}} {{\rm(\roman{enumi})}} \begin{enumerate} \itemsep=5pt \item Any edge with endpoit $x$ is $x$-moved to itself by the empty sequence of subgraphs. \item If $e$ is $x$-moved to $e'$ by $F_1,\ldots,F_n$, then $e'$ is $x$-moved to $e$ by $F_1,\ldots,F_n$. \item If $e$ is $x$-moved to $e'$ by $F_1,\ldots,F_n$ and $e'$ is $x$-moved to $e''$ by $F'_1,\ldots,F'_{n'}$, then $e$ is $x$-moved to $e''$ by $F_1,\ldots,F_n,F'_1,\ldots,F'_{n'}$. \end{enumerate}} \end{proposition}